xgqfrms-GitHub/WPED/README.md

 > this is forever repository, it will live forever!

-## Anybody is welcomed to make some contribute!
+## Anybody is welcome to make some contribute!

 ## more coming soon..